freon4dsl/Freon4dsl/README.md

 * *packages/meta/src/scoperdef*: source code that generates code from a scoper definition (*.scope*) file.
 * *packages/meta/src/typerdef*: source code that generates code from a typer definition (*.type*) file.
 * *packages/meta/src/validatordef*: source code that generates code from a validator definition (*.valid*) file.
-* *packages/playground*: source code generated from the language definition files.
-* *packages/playground/src/webapp*: a copy of *packages/webapp*, for use within the playground.
-* *packages/playground/src/example/defs*: the language definition files for the example language called 'Example'.
 * *packages/server*: source code for a minimalistic model-server used for demonstration purposes.
-* *packages/webapp*: source code for the web-application used for all generated languages.
+* *packages/webapp-lib*: source code for the web-application used for all generated languages.
+* *packages/samples/*: source code for a number of sample languages.
+* *packages/webapp-starter/*: source code for web app including one language.
+  This package import the `webapp-lib` for the full web app and one language from `samples` to be used in the webapp.
 * _/*_: the usual suspects.